Many women have heard the term ‘estrogen dominance’ (ED) but are not sure of the meaning.

 Estrogen Dominance is a term every woman should be familiar with.
 PMS, infertility, post menopausal symptoms, and breast cancer often relate to ED.
 Estrogen Dominance doesn’t mean that a woman is high in estrogen.
-Rather, it means that the estrogenic effects are stronger than the (counterbalancing) progesterone effects.
+Rather, it means that the estrogenic effects are stronger than the (counterbalancing) progesterone hormone balancing effects.
 If we think of the analogy of the body as a car, the estrogen would be the accelerator (stimulant) and the progesterone (calmer) would be the brakes.
 We could have too little ‘accelerator’ function and still be crashing into cars because our ‘brakes’ are even weaker.

 CONCEPT: Estrogen dominance is a condition in which a woman can have deficient, normal, or excessive levels of estrogen, but has too little progesterone to balance the estrogen level.
 It means a predominance of estrogenic effect as opposed to progesterone effects.
 It is the balance of the two that matters more than how much we have.
-A woman can have a low estrogen but a lower progesterone (re. effects) and be estrogen dominant.
+A woman can have a low estrogen but a lower progesterone (regarding effects) and still be estrogen dominant.

 Anxiety, irritability, anger, agitation, Cramps, heavy bleeding, prolonged bleeding, clots, Water retention/weight gain, bloating, breast tenderness, lumpiness, enlargement, fibrocystic breasts, mood swings, depression, weepiness, headaches/migraines, food cravings, sweet cravings, chocolate cravings, Muscle pains, joint pains, back pain, acne, foggy thinking, memory difficulties, fat gain, especially in abdomen, hips and thighs, cold hands and feet (i.e., stressed adrenals), blood sugar instability, Insulin Resistance/syndrome X, irregular periods, decrease sex drive, Gall bladder problems, infertility, insomnia, osteoporosis, endometriosis, polycystic ovaries, uterine fibroids, cervical dysplasia (abnormal cells on PAP smear), allergic tendencies, autoimmune disorder, breast-uterine-cervical-ovarian cancer.

 In a word, STRESS.
-Lets define stress.
+Let's define stress.
 Stress is anything that causes us to adapt or threatens our survival.
-The source can be emotional (e.g., difficult people or circumstances), physical (injury/pain, noise), chemical (pesticides, heavy metals etc.), hormonal (non-bioidentical hormones, excessive thyroid replacement etc) or biological (e.g. bacterial, viral, parasitic).
+The source can be emotional (e.g., difficult people or circumstances), physical (injury/pain, noise), chemical (pesticides, heavy metals etc.), hormonal (non-bioidentical hormones, excessive thyroid replacement etc.) or biological (e.g., bacterial, viral, parasitic).

-Appearance of Estrogen Dominance on thermogram:
+Appearance of Estrogen Dominance with Thermography:

 For more information see Metabolic Therapy: Thyroid, Adrenal and Hormone Correction,